“Navigating Growth Challenges: Infosys CEO Salil Parekh Discusses Future of Indian IT Amid Global Uncertainties”

-After a couple of hyper-growth years for the Indian IT sector driven by the Covid pandemic, things have become more sedate.
+After a couple of hyper-growth years for the Indian IT sector driven by the COVID-19 pandemic, things have become more sedate.
 The pandemic forced all industries globally to move online, which meant huge growth opportunities for the Indian IT sector.
-However, with things like the Russia – Ukraine conflict, a new cold war brewing between Western powers and China, as well as general global economic slowdown has meant that Indian IT is facing growth challenges.
+However, things like the Russia – Ukraine conflict, a new cold war brewing between Western powers and China, as well a general global economic slowdown has meant that Indian IT is facing growth challenges.

 This was highlighted when one of Indian IT service companies’ poster child Infosys in its first quarter results drastically revised downwards its growth forecast for the full financial year from a band of 4-7 percent to more modest 1-3.5 percent.
 The broader IT index has been one of the underperformers of the Sensex in general.